Wisconsin has two new star players in the fight against cancer: UW–Madison men’s head basketball coach Greg Gard and his wife, Michelle.

 Garding Against Cancer has organized a dozen events so far to raise funds to support researchers as well as cancer patients and their families.
-WFAA has handled marketing, promotions, and gift processing for the events.
+WFAA has handled marketing, promotions, and gift services for the events.
 Since its beginning in December 2016, Garding Against Cancer is on track to raise $1.5 million and has drawn more than 1,500 participants.

 The organization held its first signature fundraiser in May 2017 at the Kohl Center, and more than 600 attendees raised more than $1 million at that event alone.
 Guests enjoyed food, drink, music, and a live auction.
 The program included remarks from Ohio University basketball coach and former Badger assistant coach Saul Phillips and his wife, Nicole — herself a breast-cancer survivor.
 Proving that he will go to great lengths to support his cause, Coach Gard even channeled his inner Garth Brooks and sang “I’ve Got Friends in Low Places” at the country-and-western–themed event.

 Many of the funds went to help researchers and patients at UW–Madison’s Carbone Cancer Center.
 Garding Against Cancer has also held local fundraisers around the state, including a 5K run in the Wisconsin Dells and a business luncheon and family fun night at UW–Stout.
 The money raised at local events stays in those communities, and Garding Against Cancer also provides them with additional funding.